The MGA advocacy team is here to ensure that your rights are upheld if you are accused of academic, research and/or general misconduct.

 Monash University expects all students to conduct their studies with honesty and integrity.
 Misconduct is a breach of this expectation.
 The University recognises three kinds of misconduct:

-- Academic misconduct – can include plagiarism, collusion, exam cheating, and other means to gain an advantage that others wouldn’t have.
-This can be something you do on purpose (knowingly) or by being very careless (recklessly).
-The University formally defines this as ‘conduct which a student seeks to gain an unfair or unjustified academic advantage in a course or unit of study, either for themselves or another person’.
+- Academic misconduct – can include plagiarism, collusion, exam cheating, and other means to gain an unfair advantage that others wouldn’t have.
+This can be something you do on purpose (intentionally) or by being very careless (recklessly).

 We most often see students who are suspected of academic misconduct because there is a problem with a piece of work they submitted.
 Sometimes the student’s work is too similar to another students, or it looks like they didn’t write it themselves.
 Sometimes they may have not correctly referenced the work of other people.